 However reggae beats combines the intensity of soul music, the light touch of ska, and above all spiritual center of Jamaican mento.

 The music is famed for the rhythmic patterns heard in percussion, bass lines, and rhythm guitar parts.

-The three principle reggae beats are:
+However the three principle reggae beats are:

-- Rockers: The rockers beat also emphasizes four quarter notes per bar, but it offers more space for syncopation.
+Rockers: The rockers beat also emphasizes four quarter notes per bar, but it offers more space for syncopation.

 6 Essential Reggae Instruments

-The most common reggae instruments in beats are:
+In conclusion the most common reggae instruments in beats are:

-- electric guitar (many bands have both a rhythm guitar and lead guitar player)
+electric guitar (many bands have both a rhythm guitar and lead guitar player)

-- horn section (or synth horns)
+horn section (or synth horns)

 Contemporary reggae offshoots like reggaeton, dancehall, and drum and bass often use synthesizers and drum machines.